Using Claude Code with git

 Ask before staging files outside the scope of the current task.

-Then we tested what Claude Code would do by default: we gave it a task, watched it complete the code changes, and then asked "stage and commit this."
-With the conventions in CLAUDE.md, it used the right format.
-Without them, it wrote whatever seemed natural to it — sometimes good, sometimes "update files."
+Then we tested defaults: gave Claude Code a task, watched it complete the changes, and said "stage and commit this."
+With the conventions in place, it produced the right format.
+Without them, it wrote whatever seemed natural at generation time, sometimes good, sometimes "update files."

-We also worked out which git operations we're comfortable delegating entirely and which we always want to confirm:
+We also worked out which operations we delegate freely and which we always confirm:

 Delegate freely: